LogSentinel/sentineldb-java-client/docs/RecordsApi.md

 RecordsApi apiInstance = new RecordsApi();
 File body = new File("/path/to/file.txt"); // File | body
 UUID datastoreId = new UUID(); // UUID | datastoreId
-String actorId = "actorId_example"; // String | Optional ID of the actor that performed the action.
-If not supplied, it can be inferred
-String ownerId = "ownerId_example"; // String | ownerId
+Object actorId = null; // Object | Optional ID of the actor that performed the action.
+If not supplied, it can be inferred Object ownerId = null; // Object | ownerId
-String type = "type_example"; // String | type
+Object type = null; // Object | type
 try {
     Record result = apiInstance.createBinaryRecord(body, datastoreId, actorId, ownerId, type);
     System.out.println(result);